 A low spread is vital to your success.
 A high spread takes out a big chunk of your profits each and every trade.

 You have learned the basics terms and definitions of foreign exchange.
-You can now read and understand the numbers that appear on any forex website.
+You can now read THE CANDLESTICK TRADING BIBLE and understand the numbers that appear on any forex website.
 Learning the forex basics is only the start.
 Continue to build on your knowledge to succeed in this game.